bitsofcotton/NAND/README.md

 * * * in type element lookup.
 * * typeof, typeid
 * * inverse\[function\](result) : worst case brute force inverse function.
+* * this, leaf, super
+* * * object reference. in type function, super functions also be.

 # General Tips
 If the data is enough, machine learning methods can implement any of the implementation.